Or the general definition is:

 Conservation of Energy in Chemical Reactions

-In thermodynamics, the internal energy include the translational kinetic energy of the molecules (in case of gases), the kinetic energy due to rotation of the molecules relative to their centers of mass and the kinetic energy associated with vibrational motions within the molecules.
+In thermodynamics, the internal energy includes the translational kinetic energy of the molecules (in the case of gases), the kinetic energy due to rotation of the molecules relative to their centers of mass, and the kinetic energy associated with vibrational motions within the molecules.

 In chemical reactions, energy is stored in the chemical bonds between the atoms that make up the molecules.
 Energy storage on the atomic level includes energy associated with electron orbital states.
 Whether a chemical reaction absorbs or releases energy, there is no overall change in the amount of energy during the reaction.
 That’s because of the law of conservation of energy, which states that: